gen-mind/fine-tuning/readme.md

 - **Direct Preference Optimization (DPO)**: DPO also uses human preferences to fine-tune the model but focuses on a more direct optimization of user-desired outcomes rather than relying solely on trial and error.

-### Full Training vs. Low-Rank Adaptation (LoRA) Training
-When fine-tuning an LLM, there are two approaches:
-- **Full Training**: Involves updating all model parameters, which can be computationally expensive and time-consuming, especially for large models.
-- **LoRA (Low-Rank Adaptation)**: A more efficient method that updates only a smaller subset of model parameters, reducing computational cost and training time.
-LoRA allows for the fine-tuning of large models with fewer resources by adjusting a smaller, low-rank matrix while keeping the rest of the model frozen.

 ## 🚀 **Decide which approach to use**
 Of course, there isn't a solution that fits it all.
 It all depends on the specific use case.